Tips for applying to the Master of Science in Systems Engineering (MSSE)

 The status board is an important tool for you to check the status of receipt of official transcripts and letters of recommendation.
 It is the applicant’s responsibility to ensure that the MSSE Admissions Department has all required documents and recommendations.
 The platform does not communicate any sort of admissions decision; those will be communicated directly by the department a few weeks following the application deadline.

-Applicants who have not graduated from an ABET-accredited program or have not completed a college calculus and a basic probability and statistics college course must demonstrate the ability to pass the following leveling courses: MATH 1040 or MFET 2410 or MATH 3410 - Probability and Statistics I (3), MATH 1210 - Calculus I (4).
+Applicants who have not graduated from an ABET-accredited program or have not completed college calculus I, II, and a probability and statistics college course must demonstrate the ability to pass the following leveling courses: MATH 1210 Calc I, MATH 1220 Calc II, and MATH 3410 - Probability and Statistics

 Any non-engineering candidate accepted into the program may be subject to additional leveling coursework as prescribed by the department.
 This includes mathematics, physics, chemistry, and any other engineering coursework deemed critical to the SE credential.
 (Non-engineering candidates such as graduates of business, supply chain, health administration, medicine, or the liberal arts.)

-This means an applicant who is accepted may be required to take seven additional credit hours in addition to the 30 hours required to complete the program.
+This means an accepted applicant may be required to take leveling credit hours in addition to the 31 hours required to complete the program.
 Tuition costs vary depending on the number of credit hours you take and may increase slightly on an annual basis.
 Currently, the program or University does not provide MSSE scholarships.

 How your experience fits into our preferred qualifications will help you know what to emphasize in your application and required resume.
-Applicants for admission into the MSSE program should possess a B.Sc. in engineering (EAC), engineering-technology (ETAC), or computing (CAC) from an ABET-accredited program with Calculus I and Statistics as a minimum.
+Applicants for admission into the MSSE program should possess a B.Sc. in engineering (EAC), engineering technology (ETAC), or computing (CAC) from an ABET-accredited program with Calculus I and II and upper-division Statistics as a minimum.
 B.Sc. in any other related subject is on a case-by-case basis only.

 Preference given to graduates of hard sciences (Mathematics, Physics, and Chemistry) and related industry or military experience is also considered and evaluated toward potential acceptance into the program.